limamau/abc-model/README.md

 my_config.c3c4 = "c4"
 ```

-and define you new land surface model as
+and define your new land surface model as
 ```python
 from abcmodel.land_surface import AquaCropModel